TriplyDB/Documentation/blog/2019-11-new-features/index.md

 ## Dereferencing

 One of the crucial features of Linked Data is that entities in the database are identified by URLs that can be entered in a web browser for easy lookup.
-TriplyDB now includes an easy-to-use web UI that allows administrators to define rules for dereferencing URLs.
+TriplyDB now includes an easy-to-use web interface that allows administrators to define rules for dereferencing URLs.
 These rules determine which URLs dereference to which dataset in TriplyDB (see Figure 5).

 ![Figure 5 ― Overview of the admin interface for defining URL dereferencing rules.](url-dereference-rules.png)